CGreen4u/NS1/README.md

 - Identify trends in the data
 - Look for relationships between variables
 - Communicate results with visualizations (scatter plots, histograms, etc.)

+### Extract Data

+Extract data from random file using extraction code.